microsoft/BotBuilder-Samples/experimental/language-generation/README.md

     await turnContext.sendActivity(ActivityFactory.createActivity(lgEngine.evaluateTemplate("WordGameReply", { GameName = "MarcoPolo" } )));
 ```

+## Multi-lingual generation and language fallback policy
+Quite often your bot might target more than one spoken/ display language.
+To do this, you can manage separate instances of TemplateEngine, one per target language.
+See [here][25] for an example.

+## Grammar check and correction

+The current library does not include any capabilities for grammar check or correction.

+## Expand api

 If you need to know the expand result of the evaluation of a template, `ExpandTemplate` is what you want.
 For C#